PostgREST/postgrest/docs/references/connection_pool.rst

 Under a busy system, the :ref:`db-pool-max-idletime` won't be reached and the connection pool can have many long-lived connections.

 To avoid this problem and save resources, a connection max lifetime(determined by :ref:`db-pool-max-lifetime`, 30 minutes by default) is enforced.
 After the max lifetime is reached, connections from the pool will be released and news ones will be created.
-This doesn't affect running requests.
-Only unused connections will be released.
+This doesn't affect running requests, only unused connections will be released.

 Acquisition Timeout
 -------------------